atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 End image notes.
 {: .usa-sr-only }

+{% include recommendation.html
-Recommendation: Where visual and tactile access is provided on the same sign, provide a stroke thickness no less than 10% of the height based on the uppercase letter “I” so that raised characters are sufficiently legible.
+	text="Where visual and tactile access is provided on the same sign, provide a stroke thickness no less than 10% of the height based on the uppercase letter “I” so that raised characters are sufficiently legible."
+%}

 #### Finish and Contrast